 Key Messages for the Public

-- The State of Rhode Island and The Town of South Kingstown have declared a State of Emergency.
+- State of Emergency: The State of Rhode Island and The Town of South Kingstown have declared a State of Emergency.

 - People with general, non-medical questions about COVID-19 can visit www.health.ri.gov/covid, write to RIDOH.COVID19Questions@health.ri.gov, or call 401-222-8022.

 - Everyone can help stop the spread of viruses in Rhode Island.
+Wear a cloth face covering.
+Maintain social distancing (at least 6 feet).
+Avoid large groups.
 Wash your hands often throughout the day.
 Use warm water and soap.
 If soap and water are not available, use hand sanitizer with at least 60% alcohol.
 Cough or sneeze into your elbow.
-Stay home and do not leave your house if you are sick, unless it is for emergency medical care. void touching your eyes, nose, or mouth.
-Germs spread this way.
+Stay home and do not leave your house if you are sick, unless it is for emergency medical care.
+Avoid touching your eyes, nose, or mouth as germs spread this way.

 ACTIVE Executive Orders and Declaration of Emergency